neuronsimulator/ringtest/README.md

 ```
 The spikes should be identical between NEURON and CoreNEURON.

-Here is complete installation script that we used for testing :
+Here is complete build and run script that we used for testing :

 ```bash
 #!/bin/bash